 After a trial period using the Swedish system however, Johannesburg-based Global revised its opinion as the time-saving, automatic configuration options and efficiency of regulating its manuals became immediately apparent.

 “We used to have a manual system,” explains Vera Helm, who has responsibility for flight operations at the airline.
-“Everything was done in Microsoft Word and obviously, that led to a lot of issues with consistency between the manuals and the layouts, especially when it came to control pages like annotation of changes, list of effective pages and correct table of contents information.
+“Everything was done in Microsoft Word and obviously, that led to a lot of issues with consistency between the manuals and the layouts, especially when it came to controlling pages like annotation of changes, list of effective pages, and correct table of contents information.
 Even the numbering system was complicated and prone to errors. ”

-Like many airlines, Global has several manuals, covering areas such as flight operations, maintenance, quality, safety and standard operating procedures for both pilots and cabin crew, as well as training manuals for its training organization.
-The operations librarian was overwhelmed with the amount of work required just to keep the current manuals up to date, without considering the additional work of new manuals, forms and checklists.
+Like many airlines, Global has several manuals, covering areas such as flight operations, maintenance, quality, safety, and standard operating procedures for both pilots and cabin crew, as well as training manuals for its training organization.
+The operations librarian was overwhelmed with the amount of work required just to keep the current manuals up to date, without considering the additional work of new manuals, forms, and checklists.

 For example, revisions to the safety manual would be written by the company’s safety officer, who would then pass them to the librarian to implement.
 “It was quite an arduous process,” Helm admits.
 “There would be a lot of back and forth between the owner of the manual and the librarian to effect the changes required, whereas now the manual owner can effortlessly make their own amendments with the guarantee that the manual control pages are 100% accurate, eliminating the margin for human error.
 Best of all, a complete audit trail of amendments is now available with multiple levels of internal and external approvals being recorded.”

 Global operates a fleet of seven Airbus A320s (with another due to join imminently) together with a Douglas DC-9-32.
 It also plans to step up into the long-haul, wide-body market later this year.